Traveling During COVID-19

-- Have had a COVID-19 test and are waiting on the results
+- Have had a COVID test and are waiting on the results

 - Got a recent positive test result

-- Think you've been around someone with COVID-19
+- Think you've been around someone with COVID

-If you have to travel before you're fully vaccinated, take some steps to protect yourself and the people around you:
+If you're traveling without being fully vaccinated, you can take some steps to protect yourself and the people around you:

-- Get a COVID-19 test 1 to 3 days before you leave.
+- Get a COVID test 1 to 3 days before you leave.

-- Wear a mask in airports, stations, and other travel hubs.
+- Wear a mask on public transportation and in airports, stations, and other travel hubs.

-- Try to stay 6 feet apart from people who aren't traveling with you.
+- Keep your distance from people who aren't traveling with you.

-- Wash your hands often or use a hand sanitizer with at least 60% alcohol.
+- Wash your hands often or use a hand sanitizer.

 Does It Matter How I Travel?

-No matter how you go, travel and being around people who don't live in your household raise your risk of getting and spreading COVID-19 -- even if you're fully vaccinated.
-But as schools, offices, businesses, and other places start to reopen, the CDC has issued some guidelines about different modes of transportation.
+No matter how you go, being around people who don't live in your household raises your risk of getting and spreading COVID.
+But you can stay safe with some precautions while using different modes of transportation.